-If an employee terminates as a result of a decision to raise a dependent child or dependent children, and is re-employed, the employee shall be credited with length of seniority accumulated at time of termination for the purposes of benefits based on seniority.
+If an employee resigns their employment as a result of a decision to raise a dependent child or dependent children, and is re-employed, the employee shall be credited with length of seniority accumulated at time of termination for the purposes of benefits based on seniority.
 The following conditions shall apply:

-- (a) The employee must have accrued at least three (3) years of seniority at time of termination. - (b) The resignation must indicate the reason for termination.

-(c) The break in service shall be for no longer than six (6) years; and during that time the employee must not have been engaged in remunerative employment for more than six (6) months.
+- (a) the employee must have accrued at least three (3) years of seniority at time of termination. - (b) the resignation must indicate the resignation was for the purpose of raising a dependent child or children. - (c) the break in service shall be for no longer than six (6) years; and during that time the employee must not have been engaged in remunerative employment for more than six (6) months.

-(d) The previous seniority shall not be reinstated until the successful completion of the probationary period on re-employment.
+The previous seniority shall be reinstated on the successful completion of the probationary period for the new position.